rubenschuckit/personal-website-11ty/posts/2024-year-in-review.md

 # Closing Thoughts

 If there’s one theme I see from these reflections, it’s that the first six months of the year flies by and the second half goes by much more slowly.
 Not because the second half is any more boring or exciting than the first.
 But by the time I get to the end of the year, the first half of the year seems so distant.
 I don’t have any clever explanation for this, other than the passage of time is a hard thing to mentally segment.
+As I author this post inside the new year, it certainly feels this way, though it's nice to know things will start to slowdown as the year meanders.

-This year was interesting because even though we certainly did a lot of things, it was dominated by wedding planning and preparations.
-And as detailed above, it was certainly worth it.
-But perhaps it implies an easier 2025\.
+For next year, I hope to be a little more in the moment and grateful and less focussed on the negatives.
+I have a lot to be thankful for, and it deserves more focus.
+2024 was an incredibly busy year juggling all of my existing obligations along with the exciting adventures and celebrations.
+It was a year dominated by wedding planning and preparations.
+And, as detailed above, it paid off a thousand times over.
+But perhaps this implies an easier 2025.
 Or perhaps it doesn’t.
 The other theme I take from these posts is that life is full of surprises, setbacks, and opportunities to overcome those setbacks.

-For next year, I hope to be a little more in the moment and grateful and less focussed on the negatives.
-A prescription like this would have seemed more platitude than sincere to past Ruben, but I see some of the virtues of it now.
-And this also may suggest that some personal growth can be seen through these blog pages.
-We’ll see\!
-Where this all leads is difficult to predict, but join me next year where more questions, obstacles, successes, and maybe even answers will be abound.
+Onwards!